 Sue: From redundancy to world domination – that’s quite a career move.
 I hope you don’t do something stupid like this when you take your severance this summer, Neil.

-The Doctor decides to follow Sarah in his TARDIS.
+The Doctor follows Sarah in his TARDIS.

-Sue: Now, he is definitely familiar.
-(Pause) Is he a 1970s porn star?
+Sue: He’s definitely familiar… Is he a 1970s porn star?

 Me: I don’t know.
 How many 1970s porn stars are you familiar with?